 9. Button Baubles

 If you have a stash of buttons, let the kids create button baubles by gluing them onto cardstock circles.
 These make for colorful and unique Christmas tree decorations.
+You can find more inspiration in our creative under-the-tree decorations guide.

 10. Gingerbread Paper Craft